 Preheat oven to 425° F.

 Roll out remaining dough to form the top crust.
 Cut decorative vents in crust with small cookie cutters, or just slit it in a few places with a knife.
-Lay the top crust over the fruit.
+Lay top crust over fruit.
 Crimp or flute the pastry together.
-You may brush the surface with a little beaten egg and sprinkle with cinnamon and sugar if you like.
+You may brush the surface with a little egg wash and sprinkle with cinnamon and sugar if you like.

-Bake the pie for 10 minutes, then reduce the temperature to 350° F. Bake for 35 to 40 minutes longer or until the pastry is golden brown and the filling is bubbly.
+Bake pie for 10 minutes, and then reduce the temperature to 350° F. Bake for 35 to 40 minutes longer or until pastry is golden brown and filling is bubbly.

 If you mix varieties, you can choose from so many different apple flavors and textures.
 Here are a few of my pie favorites: Granny Smith, Pink Lady, Honeycrisp, Braeburn and Fuji.
-However, there are so many other delicious varieties, so feel free to experiment!
+Feel free to experiment!

 Recipe by, PCC Chef